ASK ALICE — Advice for All

 How to Train a Good Stepfather

 My husband is a good man, but he gets angry when the children are disrespectful, and he seems to resent that I am so focused on them.
 The tension in our home is high.
 I want my marriage to work, but my first loyalty is to my children.
+In addition, I cannot go against the child support agreements, although all that comes above my love for my children.
+It is wise to hire family lawyers as they know what is the best for the child in such cases.

 Having gone through one difficult divorce, I don’t want another one, and I don’t want to damage my children any further.
 Do you have any thoughts on how to improve our situation?